wa3dbk/ALIZE-LIA_RAL-extensions/README.md

 # ALIZE-LIA_RAL-extensions

-Tools and utilities for speaker recognition built using the ALIZE toolkit (this is not the official repository for the ALIZE/LIA_RAL platform).
+Tools and utilities for speaker recognition built using the ALIZE toolkit.

+{note:title=Disclaimer}
+This is not the official repository for the ALIZE/LIA_RAL platform and should not be considered as a stable version of the toolkit.
+The sole goal of this repository is to provide users familiar with ALIZE/LIA_RAL additional tools and utilities which can be useful in their work.
+{note}

 ## Downlad and install